veertuinc/anka-docs/content/en/docs/Anka Flow/create-vm.md

 anka start -v -o /Library/Application\ Support/Veertu/Anka/guestaddons/anka-addons-mac.iso sierravm
 ```

 Complete the guest addons installation inside the VM.
-Shutdown the VM with `anka stop <template>`.
+Shutdown the VM with `anka stop {template}`.

-Validate by running the following command `anka run <template> ls -l` from the host.
+Validate by running the following command `anka run {template} ls -l` from the host.
 It should display ls -l contents of the VM.
 The VM is correctly created.

 Anka Guest Addons also create a default `user - anka`, `passwd - admin` for the VM.